-It’s that time of year again, when parents around the country will be forced to sit through what feels like several hours of appalling acting and singing, while alternating between their increasingly-numb arse cheeks, on a chair so small and plastic, it might as well have come from a doll’s house: the school nativity.
+It’s that time of year again, when parents around the country will be forced to sit through what feels like several hours of appalling acting and singing, while switching between their increasingly-numb arse cheeks, on a chair so small and plastic, it might as well have come from a doll’s house: yes, I’m talking about the school nativity.

 But, just imagine if the story was set in modern day Sandbach….

 Narrator: This is the story of the birth of Jesus Christ.
 We begin in Sandbach, with a young couple named Mary and Joseph….